catskull/catskull.github.io/_posts/2016-10-14-iphone-pros-and-cons.md

 iPhone Cons:

- - Siri is a joke (compared to Google Voice which I use a lot, mostly for navigation)
+ - Siri is a joke (compared to Google Now/Assistant which I use a lot, mostly for navigation).
+Update: according to recent videos, it's not that much worse.
+Biggest downside is that siri won't use Google Maps for navigation.
  - <s>You can't make Google Maps the default navigation app</s> You can delete Apple Maps and use voice navigation once in it.
  - No third party web engines
  - <s>No sideloading apps or my own apps</s> Apparently you can sideload as many apps as you want if you use xcode on your computer.
 Not as easy as downloading an apk, but the possibility is still there.